zzxcoder/EvaluationFHEDN/README.md

 # EvaluationFHEDN
 The face detector uses deep convolutional neural network built on Caffe.
-1、Please install SSD-Caffe (https://github.com/weiliu89/caffe/tree/ssd), and then prepare the training dataset, i.e. WIDER FACE (http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/WiderFace_Results.html).
+1、Please install SSD-Caffe (https://github.com/weiliu89/caffe/tree/ssd), and the pre-trained model for training is also provided by the previous websit.
+Then, please prepare the training dataset, i.e. WIDER FACE (http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/WiderFace_Results.html).
 The testing datasets include AFW, FDDB, PASCAL and WIDER FACE val.

 2、The training script files are saved in the folder named as models/FHEDN_512x512.
 The weight of network trained by us is available on https://pan.baidu.com/s/1V4C4R2pobGdFSHjZXzhAHw (Extraction code: owj7)